sumon-dey/JavaConcepts/README.md

 ###  :computer: Supported JDK Version
 The Java features upto JDK9 have been covered.
 Preferred JDK versions to use - **_JDK8_** or **_JDK9_**.
+Note: If JDK8 is used, then the exclusive JDK9 features won't work (e.g. private methods inside an interface)

 ***